keithlennox/roku-feed/README.md

 - Upload series image files and serve them
 - Add and populate BC custom fields
 - Map all bc fields to Roku feed
+- Add ability to manually trigger script on demand.

 ### WHERE TO STORE SERIES INFO (* indicates chosen option)